|

 person, preparation, grading or administration and the proposed

+acquisition or sale or lease of real property.
 In the absence of litigation, it's hard to imagine a circumstance

 in which the Town of Nassau legally could withhold information